Vaibhav241196/MiniProject/README.md

 # MiniProject
 An online project expo, version control and management platform developed as the mini project of our TE.

+The Project is in Python 2.7.
+Make sure you are working with python 2.7 only and create your virtualenv in Python 2.7 only.

 Steps to setup the project to start development

 1. Clone or fetch the repo (the project).